Hon. Michael Gunner,

 Northern Development - Community Planning and Development of Aboriginal Land

 With over 40 per cent of Northern Australia subject to Indigenous land rights under native title, pastoral lease ownership and Aboriginal reserves or management of national parks, developing the North requires close Indigenous stakeholder engagement.
 Northern Land Council Chief Executive Officer, Joe Morrison, will discuss how best to ensure that northern development is sustainable and inclusive through implementation of structural reform.

 Northern Australia Development Office’s General Manager, Luke Bowen, will discuss the role of Northern Australia and the NT in the future prosperity and security of the nation.

-General Manager, Northern Australia Development Office
+Executive Director, Defence NT, Northern Australia Development Office

 Emerging Transport Technology in the Northern Territory